psychowood/ng-torrent-ui/README.md

 - [ ] Unit tests
 - [ ] Better error handling
 - [ ] Apply multiple name filters at the same time
-- [ ] Add a default action on each torrent in list (eg. If stopped -> start, if started -> pause, if pause -> resume, and so on)
+- [ ] Add a default action on each torrent in list (eg. If stopped -> start, if started -> pause, if paused -> resume, and so on)
 - [ ] Local storage (saving searches and webui settings)
 - [ ] Scene name parsing, estraction of tags (file format, languages, etc)
 - [ ] Use a fake-torrent in list to save client settings to the server